capmeth/acid/docsite/docs/configuration/options.md

 Object properties are directly applied as `<script>` attributes.

-String items are assumed to be source urls for the `src` attribute.
+A string item is applied as the `src` attribute for the tag.

 If `src` contains any whitespace whatsoever, it is assumed to be an inline script.